ichi-h/weighted_rand/README.md

 fn main() {
     let fruit = ["Apple", "Banana", "Orange", "Peach"];

-    // The weights of the output indexes.
+    // Define the weights for each index corresponding
-    // The higher the weight, the more likely the corresponding index will be
+    // to the above list.
-    // output.
+    // In the following case, the ratio of each weight
-    // In the following case, the output probabilities for each index are 0.2,
+    // is "2 : 1 : 7 : 0" and, the output probabilities
-    // 0.1, 0.7 and 0.
-If a weight value is 0, the corresponding index will not
+    // for each index are 0.2, 0.1, 0.7 and 0.
-    // be output.
-In other words, the index 3 will not be output in this case. let index_weights = vec![2, 1, 7, 0];
+    let index_weights = vec![2, 1, 7, 0];

     let mut builder = WalkerTableBuilder::new(index_weights);